facebook/react-native-website/docs/new-architecture-library-intro.md

 - The first argument in the `moveToRegion` command is a HostComponent ref of the native component
 - The arguments to the `moveToRegion` command are enumerated in the signature
 - The command definition is co-located with the native component.
 This is an encouraged pattern
-- Ensure you have included your command name in `supportedCommands` array
+- Ensure you have included your command name in the `supportedCommands` array

 #### Using Your Command